 And when you do meet someone you’re compatible with?
-There’s another harsh lesson we have to learn and accept.
-"Anyone who wants to be in a long-term relationship will have to accept that the passionate love will die," he says, putting it bluntly.
+There’s another harsh lesson we have to learn and accept, says Dolan.
+"Anyone who wants to be in a long-term relationship will have to accept that the passionate love will die."

-One of the biggest problems many of us face, he explains, is being unable to recognize the difference between what he calls passionate love and companionable love.
+One of the biggest problems many of us face, he explains, is being unable to recognise the difference between what he calls passionate love and companionable love.

-Passionate love — that initial head-spinning, addictive period of a relationship — only lasts for one or two years, he notes.
-After that, a stronger bond is formed: companionable love, a more comfortable way of being that allows us to get on with life without the psychological disruption that passionate love can cause.
+Passionate love — that initial head-spinning, addictive period of a relationship — only lasts for one or two years.
+After that a stronger bond is formed: companionable love, a more comfortable way of being that allows us to get on with life without the psychological disruption that passionate love can cause.

-Everyone is different, but if you’ve been in a relationship for a couple of years, you may have already accepted the death of those butterflies in your stomach.
-You also probably understand that continued communication about your wants and needs is crucial if you hope to sustain the relationship.
+If you’ve been in a relationship for a couple of years and accepted the death of those butterflies in your stomach, you must also come to terms with the fact that continued communication about your wants and needs is crucial if you hope to sustain the relationship.

 And if it does all go wrong?
 Don’t panic, Dolan says.
-Just take the pragmatic and realistic view, again, and know: You’re almost inevitably set to meet someone else — and probably sooner than you think.
+You’re almost inevitably set to meet someone better than your partner — and sooner than you think.